-|Santa Iria de Azoia||26||The Portuguese Way starts in Lisbon, the Portugal’s chic and buzzing capital on the Atlantic, also home to several UNESCO sites.
-Heading North towards Santarem, this first stage quickly leaves the urban landscape behind for the quiet farmland of the area known as ‘the Garden of Portugal’.
-You will be travelling along the Tejo river valley along a trail that also doubles as the Caminho de Fatima.
-The final point is Santarem, one of the last Moorish bastions in Portugal, sitting on a hillside over the Tejo valley.|
+Heading North towards Santarem, the first stage of the Camino route quickly leaves the city landscape behind for the quiet farmland of the area known as ‘the Garden of Portugal’.
+Pilgrims travel along the Tejo river valley along a trail that is also the Caminho de Fatima.
+The town of Santarem, sitting on a hillside over the Tejo Valley, was one of the last Moorish bastions in Portugal.

-|Mealhada||23||From Coimbra, the Portuguese route of the Camino de Santiago heads back towards the Atlantic coast with Porto as a destination.
-This section of the trail will take you across vineyards, valleys, woodlands and a stretch of Roman road to finish in the centre of Porto, where you can explore its UNESCO World Heritage city centre, stroll along the Riveira (riverfront) and taste some of the local delicacies, without forgetting about the city’s famous port wine.
+From Coimbra, the Camino then heads back towards the Atlantic coast with Porto as a destination.
+This section of the trail will take you across vineyards, valleys, woodlands and a stretch of Roman road to finish in the centre of stunning Porto, where you will marvel at its UNESCO World Heritage city centre, stroll along the Riveira (riverfront) and taste some of the local delicacies, with a drop of the city’s famous port wine.

 From Porto, the classic Camino Portugues takes in a variety of landscapes in the green countryside of northern Portugal.
 In this section you will also walk by many lovely little villages with magnificent chapels and churches, as well as Roman bridges.

 As you reach the Miño River you will cross the picturesque International Bridge that connects the towns of Valenca do Minho in Portugal and historic Tui, in Galicia.

 Many Camino pilgrims choose to start their journey from Tui, as it marks the last 100kms to Santiago de Compostela.
 Make sure you explore its pretty historic centre and visit the fortress-cathedral before continuing your walk.